fronzbot/blinkpy/CONTRIBUTING.md

 ## Create a Local Branch

-First, you need to make sure you're on the 'dev' branch:
-``git checkout dev``
-Next, you will want to create a new branch to hold your changes:
+First, you will want to create a new branch to hold your changes:
 ``git checkout -b <your-branch-name>``
+Next, you need to make sure you pull from the 'dev' branch:
+``git pull origin dev``

 ## Make changes